joekarl/fastsync/README.md

 Covers 4 basic use cases:

 * parallel - Run functions in parallel and callback when finished
-* serial - Run functions in series and callback when finished
+* series - Run functions in series and callback when finished
 * waterfall - Run functions in series while passing results of one function to the next
 * asyncMap - Convenience method for mapping an array using asynchronous functions, analogous to an async version of Array.forEach